 Whether you swim to get in shape, manage stress or train for competition, there’s one thing all swimmers can agree on: We love this sport!

-We asked our community to share what they love most about swimming in a recent YouTube Video, and were blown away by the responses!
+For Valentine’s Day, we asked our community to share what they love most about swimming in a YouTube Video, and were blown away by the responses!
 More than 1,000 swimmers shared how the sport has transformed their lives.

 To celebrate our love for swimming, we’re sharing some of those remarkable stories below.